Last updated on June 23rd, 2023 at 01:55 pm

 Travelers often ask ‘What is Colombia known for’?
 Here is all you need to know!
 The South American jewel Colombia draws millions of tourists around the year and boggles each one of them with its raw beauty and ingenuity.

 Rugged topography, crazy festivals, epic biodiversity and scenic beauty-what more can a traveler ask for?
 This legendary country has it all!
 Read on to discover 23 amazing -and not so amazing- things that set Colombia apart.
+Also interested in the most important cities of Colombia?

 The country of year-around festivals